giovanne123/EB3A_Bluetti_ESP32_HA/README.md

 # EB3A_Bluetti_ESP32_HA
-Interface between Bluetti-EB3A and HA by using a ESP32 with Bluetooth and MQTT Extended with focus to EB3A
+Interface between Bluetti-EB3A and HA by using a ESP32 with Bluetooth and MQTT (see below original)

+Extended with focus to EB3A
 - Servo attached to ESP32 for switching on the EB3A if BLE is powered down by the EB3A (called by MQTT or fallback HTTP)
 - HA Discovery config is send to MQTT by external python script and config in file (modifications possible without recompile/reflash)